paldhous/ucb/2015/dataviz/md_raw/class3.md

 ![](./img/class3_5.jpg)

-In the second forumula, we have rounded the number of neonatal deaths to the nearest thousand, to avoid spurious precision in the numbers presented.
-See what happens if you replace`-3` in the above formular with `-2`.
-Note, positive numbers define the number of decimal places, when rounding numbers with decimal fractions.
+In the second formula, we have rounded the number of neonatal deaths to the nearest thousand, to avoid spurious precision in the numbers presented.
+See what happens if you replace`-3` in the above formula with `-2`.
+(As in Google Sheets, as we saw in Week 1, positive numbers define the number of decimal places, when rounding numbers with decimal fractions.)

-(Here we have simply run some simple arithmetic, but it's possible to use a wide variety of functions to manipulate data in Tableau in many ways.
-To see all of the available functions, click on the little gray triangle at the right of the dialog boxes above.)
+Here we have simply run some simple arithmetic, but it's possible to use a wide variety of functions to manipulate data in Tableau in many ways.
+To see all of the available functions, click on the little gray triangle at the right of the dialog boxes above.

 #### Understand that Tableau's default behavior is to aggregate data